Website Accessibility Audit: All You Need to Know

 When Should You Run a Web Accessibility Audit?

 Web accessibility audits aren’t just a one-and-done task; they should be an ongoing part of your website maintenance routine.
-Here are the critical times when you should run a web accessibility audit:
+Here are the critical times when you should run a web accessibility audit process:

 During Development